protojour/domain-engine/docs/src/generator_types.md

 ***Generator types*** are used with the [`gen`](relationship_types.md#gen) relationship type and indicate relations whose target value may be generated if no other value is given.

+The following generator types are defined in the `'ontol'` domain:

 ## `auto`

 Automatically generates a value if no value is given.
 Often used inline in a property relationship.